Unisay/documentation-1/language/Modules.md

 import A (runFoo)
 ```

 Values, operators (wrapped in parentheses), type constructors, data constructors, and type classes can all be explicitly imported.
 A type constructor can be followed by a list of associated data constructors to import in parentheses.
-A double dot (`..`) can be used to import all data constructors for a given type constructor:
+A double dot (`..`) can be used to import all data constructors and typeclass instances for a given type constructor:

 ```purescript
 module B where